About

 Forthcoming

-“Archival Resurgences and Latina Legacies in the Photographs of Diana Solís.”
+“Archival Temporalities and Queer Kinships in the Photographs of Diana Solís.”
 In Feminist Visual Solidarities and Kinships, edited by Erina Duganne, Susan Richmond, and Genevieve Hyacinthe.
-New Brunswick, NJ: Rutgers University Press, 2026. (chapter manuscript in progress)
+Rutgers University Press (forthcoming, 2027).

 Published